-The Department will score applications received against the skills and experience detailed in the role and person specification in order to shortlist candidates, during the week of 21 March 2022.
+The Department will score applications received against the skills and experience detailed in the role and person specification in-order-to shortlist candidates, during the week of 21 November 2022.
+Initial due diligence checks will then be carried out on candidates selected for interview.

-In the event that insufficient candidates are successful at this stage, the Department will approach member groups to request further nominations, and advertise further.
+In the event that insufficient candidates are successful at this stage, the Department will approach employer groups to request further nominations, and advertise the vacancy further.